maxxiimo/the-front-end-manifesto/information-architecting.md

 #### Prototyping on Paper

-Another exercise you can do - a great follow-up to index carding - is prototype on paper.
-Doing so will help you determine the layout and visualize what the site will look like on a screen, and how pages interconnect.
+Another exercise I recommend you practice - and a great follow-up to index carding - is prototype on paper.
+Doing so will help you determine the layout, visualize what the site will look like on a screen and how pages interconnect, and it gives you plenty of room for trial and error.
 It also gives you some more opportunities for stakeholder input, and further reflection and brainstorming before you begin coding.
 Your paper prototype can serve as your coding blueprint.
+As I prototype on paper I've always got an eye on my reference websites or some of inspirational sites below.

-Here are some resources that will help you sketch:
+Here are some device mockup resources that will help you sketch:

 - [Paper][]
 - [Interface Sketch][]
 - [Responsive Sketchsheets][]

-Also, check out some of the inspirational sites below.
-Here's what my application looks like on paper:
+ After spending some time reorganizing my index cards and looking at the competition and some inspirational sites, I came up with a pretty complete prototype and direction to go with my mobile views.
+Here's what my paper prototype process looks like:

 ![][Prototype]

-There are a number of applications out there that can help you prototype, but I prefer to go old-school with a pencil and [paper][].
+There are a number of applications out there that can help you prototype, but I prefer to go old-school with a pencil and paper.
 For presentational purposes you can transfer this exercise to PowerPoint or some other application for prototyping, but don't get bogged down and waste time doing so.

 Paper is highly portable, can be digitized (scan), requires no electricity or Internet connectivity, can easily be shared with others, and its use is a skill that is common between all stakeholders.